 The KIJHL continues to improve.
 Its efforts are being noticed by scouts at all levels.

 The SIJHL is getting better.
 Once they actually get a plan on how to promote players to NCAA programs it could surprise a lot of scouts.

 19. Vancouver Island Junior Hockey League

-Steady development and promotion for BCHL teams is what keeps good players in the league.
+Steady development and promotion for BCHL teams is will keep development numbers up.

 We simply can not count mandatory “tenders” given by the NAHL as legitimate development opportunity.
 It is a gimmick and the truth is now out.